Graphic Artist vs Graphic Designer: Understanding the Difference

-While both professions are ideal for those interested in digital and creative arts, the career paths for a graphic artist versus a graphic designer differ slightly.
-Understand these roles and learn about graphic designer and graphic artist jobs.
+Whilst both professions are ideal for those interested in digital and creative arts, the career paths for a graphic artist versus graphic designer differ.
+Understand the two jobs and learn about graphic designer and graphic artist jobs, salaries, and more.

-The duties, software, and skills of graphic designers and graphic artists overlap and the titles are sometimes used interchangeably, but learning the differences between the two jobs can help artistically driven people pursue rewarding and fulfilling careers.
-In this article, you’ll learn about the skills, educational requirements, work environments, and salary differences that set these two professions apart.
+The duties, software, and skills of graphic designers and graphic artists overlap, but learning the differences can help artistically driven people pursue a rewarding and fulfilling career.
+In this article, you’ll learn about the skills, educational requirements, work environments, salary differences, and job outlooks that set these two professions apart.

 A graphic artist is a creative professional who produces visual material to communicate emotions, stories, and other messages to audiences.
 Graphic artists work in traditional and digital media and rely on artistic principles that may be abstract or novel.

-Graphic artists often use software, digital photography, hand drawings, painting, collage, and other creative tools to create many different kinds of projects, including:
+Whether producing fine arts or cartoons graphic artists are artists.
+They often use software, digital photography, hand drawings, painting, collage, and other creative tools to create many different kinds of projects, including:

 Book covers